-Breast milk provides all the nutrients your baby needs for the first six months after birth.
+Breast milk is the only food your baby needs for the first six months.

 Feed on Demand